 - Excellent value for money

 - The desktop app can be slow to connect

-BEST BUDGET CHOICE:NordVPN has a vast network of servers.
+BEST BUDGET CHOICE:NordVPN has a vast network of server locations.
 It works well with all the major streaming services including BBC iPlayer and Netflix.
 Includes 30-day money back guarantee.